usnews/brightspot-cms/editorial.md

 <img src="http://docs.brightspot.s3.amazonaws.com/history-name.png"/>

 <h2 id="scheduling"> </h2> To revert to an older version, click Publish when viewing the desired content to be made current.
+Roll-over and use the preview thumbnail link on each piece of content to get a quick look at it.

 **Scheduling Content**